Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Cincinnati Bengals 37, Atlanta Falcons 36

 This team is tough.
-The Bengals could have let things spiral out of control after Tyler Eifert suffered a gruesome leg injury early in the second half, but they fought through adversity to match the Falcons stride-for-stride and eventually scored the game-winning touchdown in the final 10 seconds.
-Players around the locker room talked about how it was a complete team win, leading to sky-high confidence as they return home to host the Dolphins in Week 5. --Katherine Terrell
+The Bengals could have let things spiral after Tyler Eifert suffered a gruesome leg injury early in the second half, but they fought through adversity to match the Falcons stride for stride and eventually scored the winning touchdown in the final 10 seconds.
+Players around the locker room talked about how it was a complete team win, leading to sky-high confidence as they return home to host the Dolphins in Week 5. -- Katherine Terrell

 Dalton: 'There's no quit in our guys'